k4toh/k4toh/README.md

 Yo!
-Name is CJ.
+Name is CJ, or you can call me Katoh.
 How are you doing?

 I like surpassing my limits and learning new things.
 I can be a very competitive person at times but kinda lazy at other times.
 If you ever get to see or meet me in real life, you'd know who I am... that sounded better in my head.